-- Interest On Investment Loans taxpayers who have borrowed money for a non-business investment (eg rental property) can check with their lenders to see if they can prepay interest prior to 30th June 2016. - Building Allowance the construction costs of income producing buildings may be written off at 2.5% or 4%, depending on the date of construction.
-Please contact us if you require additional details. - General expenses can include real estate agents fees; building allowance (can be written off at 2.5% or 4% depending on date of construction); depreciation of fixtures, fittings, plant and equipment; share of depreciation of common property in a strata titled property; repairs and maintenance; pest control; interest on monies borrowed for investment in the property; bank charges on the property bank account; cleaning; electricity; rates; land tax; insurance and travel for inspection trips by the owner apportioned for partly private travel. - Negative Gearing the net loss, which may include interest, borrowing costs, etc, may be deductible.
+- Interest On Investment Loans taxpayers who have borrowed money for a non-business investment (eg rental property) can check with their lenders to see if they can prepay interest prior to 30th June 2017. - Building Allowance the construction costs of income producing buildings may be written off at 2.5% or 4%, depending on the date of construction.
+Please contact us if you require additional details. - General expenses can include real estate agents fees; building allowance (can be written off at 2.5% or 4% depending on date of construction); depreciation of fixtures, fittings, plant and equipment; share of depreciation of common property in a strata titled property; repairs and maintenance; pest control; interest on monies borrowed for investment in the property; bank charges on the property bank account; cleaning; electricity; rates; land tax; insurance and travel for inspection trips by the owner apportioned for partly private travel (The Federal Budget will disallow this claim in 2017/18). - Negative Gearing the net loss, which may include interest, borrowing costs, etc, may be deductible.